engineeringwitharavind/Python/README.md

 - A python file `.py` contains solutions done by me.
 You can correct me if i am wrong and modify it as needed.

-## Python Installation
+### Python Installation

 I recommend using anaconda for installing python.
-[Click here](https://www.anaconda.com/download/) to go to Anaconda's download page.
+Go to [Anaconda's download page](https://www.anaconda.com/download/).
 Make sure to download Python 3.7 version and above.
 If you are on a windows machine:

 - Open the executable file after downloading is complete and follow instructions.